-Lung abscess/Empyema thoracis If MRSA colonised in nose, throat or sputum: Duration Comments 1 st line Co-amoxiclav 1.2g TDS IV Add in: Penicillin Cefuroxime 1.5g TDS IV 1 st line: Doxycycline PO 200mg stat, then 100mg OD PO allergy (non-life threatening) Penicillin allergy (life AND OR Please discuss with microbiologist as the antibiotic treatment will be prolonged (e.g. until CXR shows small stable lesion or is clear).
-Treatment may require adjusting after culture results. may need dose adjustment in renal impairment.
-Discuss with Pharmacist if unsure.
-Drainage of empyema is critical and may be required in lung abscesses not responding to antibiotics.
-Metronidazole 500mg TDS IV 2 nd line: Clarithromycin 500mg BD IV/PO OR Levofloxacin 500mg BD IV/PO BD IV/PO I 3oo ling: "Lingzolid boomd BD AND threatening) Metronidazole 500mg TDS IV Unless regime already contains one of these agents, in which case no additional treatment necessary
+Lung abscess/Empyema thoracis If MRSA colonised in nose, throat or sputum: Duration Comments 1 st line Co-amoxiclav 1.2g TDS IV Add in: Penicillin Cefuroxime 1.5g TDS IV 1 st line: Doxycycline PO 200mg stat, then 100mg OD PO allergy (non- life AND OR Please discuss with microbiologist as the antibiotic treatment will be prolonged (e.g. until CXR may need dose adjustment in renal impairment.
+Discuss with Pharmacist if unsure. threatening) Metronidazole 500mg TDS IV BD IV/PO OR or is clear).
+Treatment and may Drainage of empyema is critical and may be required in lung Penicillin Levofloxacin 500mg BD IV/PO 3 rd line: Linezolid 600mg BD IV/PO may require adjusting after culture results. abscesses not responding to antibiotics. allergy (life AND threatening) Metronidazole 500mg TDS IV Unless regime already contains one of these agents, in which case no additional treatment necessary